Causes of Mold in Your Home and How to Prevent It

 Mold takes hold of all sorts of things around your home.
 It can feed on insulation in your attic or walls, and it can feed on the back of gypsum sheetrock.
 Mold eats at the surface of clothes and luggage.
 It consumes residue left on smooth tile surfaces and microscopic materials trapped inside porous flooring like carpets.
 And it loves damp cardboard, newspapers, and fabrics.

 Mold also gets food from the air.
 Spores aren’t the only thing that’s microscopically present in the air that circulates your home and that you inhale.
 There are countless airborne particles mold can feed on, such as dust and pollens.
 The air even contains the spores of other mold species that contribute to their diet.

 Removing food sources for mold is neither practical nor possible.
 The trick is in controlling other elements, especially the warm, dim, and moist places where mold loves to hide.
 That includes a supply of oxygen.

 Mold can’t live without oxygen.
 Mold needs air to grow and reproduce.
 Without oxygen, mold can’t perform the organic process where it divides cells and forms mass.
 That includes making a steady production of spores it depends on to spread.

-Air doesn’t just contribute to mold’s physical, chemical and biological growth.
-Air movement is the principle carrier for mold spores so they can move locations.
-That spread might just be an inch or two within a tight corner, or it may well be across the floor, between rooms or about the entire house.
+Air doesn’t just contribute to mold’s physical, chemical, and biological growth.
+Air movement is the principal carrier for mold spores so they can move locations.
+That spread might just be an inch or two within a tight corner, or it may well be across the floor, between rooms, or about the entire house.